GuillaumePressiat/GuillaumePressiat.github.io/_posts/2025-12-02-oraclyr_bis.markdown

-In a pretty old [post](https://guillaumepressiat.github.io/blog/2019/11/oraclyr) on this blog, I wrote about an Oracle database connection from R on Windows with ODBC when you have old Oracle clients (32 bit version) installed in an enterprise setup.
+In a rather old [post](https://guillaumepressiat.github.io/blog/2019/11/oraclyr) on this blog, I wrote about an Oracle database connection from R on Windows with ODBC when you have old Oracle clients (32 bit version) installed in an enterprise setup.

 It's still working on R 32 bit.
 But now R new releases are only delivered in 64 bit version.
 Hard to stay with a R 4.1 (last 32bit) when we are now at R 4.5...